- CLASS: Mammalia (Mammals)

 Many people like to compare gorillas with humans, but there are several differences.
 Although they are able to stand upright, gorillas prefer to walk using their hands as well as their legs.
 Their arms are much longer than their legs, and gorillas can use the backs of their fingers like extra feet when they walk.
 This is called the knuckle walk.

-Like all great apes (except humans), gorillas require rain forests to make their living, and the forest depends upon them, too.
-The gorilla’s fibrous scat acts as rich fertilizer for the forest, and seedlings sprout from it rapidly, making these animals important forest regenerators.
+Like all great apes (except humans), gorillas require rainforests to make their living, and the forest depends upon them, too.
+The gorilla’s fibrous scat acts as rich fertilizer for the forest, and seedlings sprout from it rapidly, making gorillas important forest regenerators.

 HABITAT AND DIET

 Can you imagine waking up each morning surrounded by food?
 Almost everything a gorilla eats is plant material, so life in the forest is like living in a huge restaurant!
 And gorillas love to eat—it’s their favorite activity!
 An adult male eats up to 40 pounds (18 kilograms) of food each day.
 A gorilla’s large stomach can hold the bulky food it eats.
 Strong jaws help the gorilla chew tough stems.

 Gorilla food includes leaves, stems, fruits, seeds, roots, ants, and termites.
 Unlike chimpanzees, gorillas don’t use tools to get those termites; instead, they just smash the termite mound to get the tasty insects living inside!
 At the San DIego Zoo and San Diego Zoo Safari Park, our gorillas are fed a variety of produce and browse material six times a day, as well as special treats like Cheerios and Wheat Chex cereals.
 This food is scattered all about the exhibit, giving the gorillas plenty of opportunities to hunt for their meals.